Strom Thurmond: 1970s

 In his general election campaign, Thurmond faced Charles Ravenel, a local banker and former gubernatorial candidate.
 Ravenel charged Thurmond with not standing up for South Carolina's educational needs and having been behind the lack of funding.
 Thurmond responded to the charges by stating that he thought the state had made advancements in its education system.
 Thurmond and Ravenel made a joint appearance in April, where Thurmond discussed his position on a variety of issues.
 The higher amount of African-Americans voting in elections was taken into account by the Ravenel campaign, which sought to gain this group of voters by reviving interest in older statements by Thurmond.
 In his courting of black voters, Thurmond was noted to have not undergone "any ideological transformation" but instead devoted himself to making personal contact with members of the minority group.
 Thurmond's influence in national politics allowed him to have correspondence with staffers from the Nixon administration which gave him "a unique advantage in announcing federal grants and bird-dogging federal projects of particular interest to black voters."
 By May 1978, Thurmond held a 30-point lead over Ravenel among double digits of undecided voters.
-Thurmond won a fifth term with 351,733 votes to Ravenel's 281,119.
+Thurmond won a sixth term with 351,733 votes to Ravenel's 281,119.
 The race would later be assessed as the last serious challenge to Thurmond during his career.

 In March 1979, after the Carter administration made an appeal to Congress for new powers to aid with the enforcement of federal laws as it pertains to housing discrimination, Thurmond refused to back the administration as he charged it with "injecting itself in every facet of people's lives" and said housing disputes should be settled in court.
-In July, as the Senate weighed voting on the nomination of Assistant Attorney General Patricia M. Wald to the United States Court of Appeals in Washington, Thurmond joined Paul Laxalt and Alan Simpson recorded their opposition.
+In July, as the Senate weighed voting on the nomination of Assistant Attorney General Patricia M. Wald to the United States Court of Appeals in Washington, Thurmond joined Paul Laxalt and Alan Simpson in recording their opposition.
 Later that month, Thurmond asked Attorney General nominee Benjamin R. Civiletti if President Carter had made him give a pledge of loyalty or an assurance of complete independence.
 In September, the Senate Judiciary Committee approved 30 of President Carter's nominees, the closest vote being waged against Abner J. Mikva, who the president had nominated for the United States Court of Appeals for the District of Columbia.
 Thurmond was one of the five Republicans to vote against Mikva.
 In November, President Carter nominated José A. Cabranes to fill a vacancy on the United States District Court for the District of Connecticut.
 Thurmond submitted a series of written questions to Cabranes, whose answers were credited with clarifying his views on issues.
 Cabranes was confirmed for the position.